AI assistant — not human

 Auditor Tip: Export all Conditional Access policies as JSON from the Entra admin center and include them in your evidence binder.
 Auditors review the policy configuration to verify MFA enforcement, legacy auth blocking, and device compliance requirements.
 Also provide Entra ID sign-in logs showing CA policy application across the audit period — this proves the policies were not just configured but actively enforcing access controls.

-DLP policies address the Confidentiality and Privacy Trust Service Criteria by detecting and preventing unauthorized sharing of sensitive data.
-Auditors look for enforced DLP policies — not test mode — with documented exceptions and override justification workflows.
+DLP policies help ensure the Confidentiality and Privacy Trust Service Criteria.
+They do this by detecting and preventing unauthorized sharing of sensitive data.

 Detect credit card numbers (PCI DSS patterns), bank account numbers, routing numbers, and financial statements.
 Block external sharing via email, Teams chat, and SharePoint.
 Alert the compliance team for each match.
 Required for organizations handling payment or financial data.